 HAIL!
 The Dark Lioness.
-Is being published in two parts.
+Is being published in three parts.
 Read Part 1, here.

 What if I were a liar and could not help myself

 What if I forgot your birthday and didn’t care

 What if I was suicidal and just left you behind

 Would you still love me if I forgot who I am

 Would you still love me

 What if lost the ring you gave me on our anniversary